We seek to attract and retain outstanding, high-potential faculty, students and staff and cultivate excellence.

 We aim to foster a community that brings people from many backgrounds together, valuing the respectful exchange of different ideas and perspectives.

-2. Ensure a Texas Science culture of equity and belonging
+2. Ensure a Texas Science culture of dignity and belonging

 Early Career Faculty Fellows and Recruitment Competition